 The idea of quid pro quo, or I’ll scratch your back if you scratch mine, is commonplace.
 Most everyone is nice to those from whom they can benefit.
 And with the presidential election looming you can’t help but think of all of the favors being given and the payback being received.
 So, where do you draw the line?
 Is there any difference between bartering favors and outright bribery?

-“A bribe is seen as a charm by the one who gives it; they think success will come at every turn.” – Proverbs 17:18 NIV
+“A bribe is seen as a charm by the one who gives it; they think success will come at every turn.” – Bible or Not?

 This week the 2012 election season officially started with the Iowa Caucuses, and when it comes to winning we see that our politicians have a take no prisoners and say whatever you have to attitude.
 Win at all costs.
 This is in stark contrast to today’s quote:

-“Let not mercy and truth forsake you; bind them around your neck, write them on the tablet of your heart.” - Proverbs 3:3 NKJV
+“Let not mercy and truth forsake you; bind them around your neck, write them on the tablet of your heart.” – Bible or Not?

 The idea of drowning one’s sorrows in a bottle of booze is common in our culture, but who would actually encourage this behavior?
 Surely you would never find such advice in the Bible, or would you?